Move to content

 STUDENT´S FAMILY MEMBERS

 If you are applying for a residence permit along with your family, please be aware that the processing time may be significantly longer.
 Your spouse and children can apply for their own residence permits to join you in Finland while you study (https://migri.fi/en/students-family-members).
 The Finnish Immigration Service will attempt to process all applications together, but this may lead to delays.
-Centria UAS does not consider these delays relevant reasons for postponing the start of your studies, which begin before September 30, 2025.
+Centria UAS does not consider these delays relevant reasons for postponing the start of your studies, which begin before the field-specific deadline (September 30, 2025 or 7 January 2026).
 It’s essential to first secure your own residence permit before applying for permits for your family members.

 D-Visa FOR STUDENTS